bignosethethird/af-ZA_joomla_lang/README.md

 etc...
 ```

-The occurances of each words form a Zipfian distribution, as you would expect the case to be with a large corpus of any given spoken langauge.
+The number of occurances of each word form a Zipfian distribution, as you would expect the case to be with a large corpus of any given spoken langauge.
 When you plot this file on a log-graph, you get a straight-ish line:

 ```bash
 $ gnuplot <<!